-Spending time outdoors is a wonderful way to bond with family and friends, and enjoy nature.
+Spending time outdoors is a wonderful way to bond with family and friends, and enjoy nature, especially in a camp setting.
 But before you head into the great outdoors, you need to be aware of a danger lurking in the woods—Lyme disease.
 This bacterial infection is contracted after coming in contact with a tick that has fed on another infected animal.
 While outside, use these tips to avoid coming in contact with ticks:

 - Wear light-colored clothing to make identifying ticks easier.